 For an additional premium, most insurers will broaden your collision or comprehensive coverage so that it pays for a rental car while your own car is being repaired.

-Although most insurers push this add-on, the problem is that even a modest level of coverage—typically $30 per day with a limit of $600 per claim—usually costs $20 to $60 per year for each car on your policy.
-Since the additional premium over time is likely to greatly exceed any benefits you can collect, our advice is to decline it.
+Although most insurers push this add-on, the problem is that even a modest level of coverage—typically $30 per day with a limit of $600 per claim—usually costs $25 to $75 per year for each car on your policy.
+Since the additional premium over time is likely to greatly exceed any benefits you can collect, decline it.

 Consider declining towing and road service coverage if it’s expensive.

-Some insurance companies offer only towing coverage; others both towing and road service coverage together.
-Most companies offer these coverages for about $10 to $20 per year, and a few companies charge nothing for it.
-Under many policies, this optional coverage will reimburse you only for $25 per claim, but for $3 or $4 more per year you can get coverage for up to $75 per claim.
+Some insurance companies offer only towing coverage; others bundle towing and road service coverage together.
+Most companies offer these coverages for about $10 to $25 per year, and a few companies charge nothing for it.
+Under many policies, this optional coverage will reimburse you for only $25 per claim, but for $3 or $4 more per year you can get coverage for up to $75 per claim.
 Though towing and road service coverage is inexpensive, joining AAA will be a better deal if you use other club benefits.

 Don’t fall for marketing gimmicks disguised as desirable policy features.

 Many companies offer features such as “accident forgiveness,” “vanishing deductibles,” and other seemingly desirable options that really aren’t worth much but sometimes cost a lot more.
-And some companies try to market themselves as offering better coverage than their competitors by touting these optional coverages as exclusive offerings.
 Carefully evaluate any optional coverage using a cost-benefit approach.

-As an example, most companies now offer “accident forgiveness.”
-With this option, if you have an accident your premiums won’t change.
-Considering that your premiums might increase by 25 percent to more than 100 percent, depending on the company, as a result of having just one at-fault accident, this type of coverage plan might seem like a pretty good deal.
+As an example, with an accident forgiveness policy provision, if you have an accident your premiums won’t change.
+Considering that one at-fault accident might cause your premiums to increase by 25 percent to 100 percent or more, this type of coverage plan might seem like a pretty good deal.

 Because many of these plans don’t even take effect until drivers have had an accident-free policy with the insurer for five years, policyholders end up paying hundreds of dollars in extra premiums before they can benefit from the plan—and they would benefit then only if they have an accident.